italia/daf/infrastructure/setup/dashboard.md

 ## Install Kong

-Kong in installed from mthis [repo](https://github.com/Kong/kong-dist-kubernetes/tree/master/charts/kong), by using an helm chart.
+Kong is installed from this [repo](https://github.com/Kong/kong-dist-kubernetes/tree/master/charts/kong), by using an helm chart.
 Please check the documentation a the link above to install Kong.